-The ratification of the selection of Ernst & Young LLP requires the affirmative vote of a majority of the votes cast on the proposal at the Annual Meeting.
+The ratification of the selection of Ernst & Young LLP requires the affirmative vote of a majority of the votes properly cast on the proposal at the Annual Meeting.
+Abstentions and broker non-votes will have no effect on this proposal.